ibm-s390-linux/s390-tools/README.md

   As of s390-tools-1.13.0, the minimum required kernel level is 2.6.38.

 * cpacfstats:
-  For building the cpacfstats tools you need libpfm version 4 or newer installed (libpfm-devel.rpm).
-Tip: you may skip the cpacfstats build by adding `HAVE_PFN=0` to the make invocation.
-To run the cpacfstats daemon the kernel needs to have performance events enabled (check for `CONFIG_PERF_EVENTS=y`) and you need libpfm version 4 or newer installed.
+  For building the cpacfstats tools you need libudev installed (systemd-devel.rpm).
+Tip: you may skip the cpacfstats build by adding `HAVE_LIBUDEV=0` to the make invocation.
+To run the cpacfstats daemon the kernel needs to have performance events enabled (check for `CONFIG_PERF_EVENTS=y`).
 A new group 'cpacfstats' needs to be created and all users intending to use the tool should be added to this group.

 * zdev:
   Depending on the boot loader and initial RAM-disk mechanism used by a